AnoopkumarA/RBAC_-Admin_Portal/README.md

 # RBAC Admin Portal

+## 🌟 Overview

-A comprehensive **Role-Based Access Control (RBAC) Admin Portal** built with React, TypeScript, Vite, and Tailwind CSS.
+A comprehensive **Role-Based Access Control (RBAC) Admin Portal** built with React, Vite, TypeScript and use frame-works include Tailwind CSS.
 This application provides a robust solution for managing users, roles, and permissions with an intuitive, modern interface.

 ## 🌐 Hosted Link
 Check out the live application here: [RBAC Admin Dashboard](https://rbac-admin-dashboard-eta.vercel.app/)